Dhanush111/facultyportalsystem/README.md

 Problem
-Find the common repeating odd elements in two sorted arrays.
+Given an array of integers with a size of N, write a program to display all the elements contained within the array.

 Input Format
-First line contains an integer representing size of the array A Second line contains an Integers separated by a space, representing the elements of array A (A[0], A[1], ..., A[n-1]).
-Third line contains an integer representing size of the array B Fourth line contains an Integers separated by a space, representing the elements of array B (B[0], B[1], ..., B[m-1]).
+The first line contains an integer N, representing the size of the array.
+The second line contains N space-separated integers, representing the elements of the array.

 Output Format
-Print a single line containing the odd elements that are common to both arrays, separated by a space, in ascending order.
-If no common odd elements are found, output "No common odd elements found."
+Display N integers, representing the elements of the array.

 Sample Inputs & Outputs
 Sample Input 1

 5
 1 2 3 4 5
-5
-3 4 5 6 7

 Sample Output 1

-3 5
+1 2 3 4 5

 Sample Input 2

-4
-2 4 6 8
-4
-1 3 5 7
+3
+10 -20 30

 Sample Output 2

-No common odd elements found.
+10 -20 30

 Constraints
-The length of arrays A and B are at most 10^5.
-The elements of arrays A and B are integers in the range -10^9 to 10^9.
+1 <= N <= 100
+-1000 <= Array elements <= 1000